Websites using Facebook 'Like' button liable for data, Europe's top court decides

 The decision means that in the future, all websites transmitting data about European citizens back to Facebook and other social networks -- whether by a Like button or any other plugin -- must first get their explicit permission to do so in order to comply with strict EU data protection rules introduced last year.
-In accordance with Europe's, people must give explicit consent for their data to be collected.
+In accordance with Europe's General Data Protection Regulation, people must give explicit consent for their data to be collected.

-Companies big and small are, and decisions such as the one made by the Court of Justice on Monday help clarify their roles when the lines are blurred.
+Companies big and small are still learning how to comply fully with GDPR, and decisions such as the one made by the Court of Justice on Monday help clarify their roles when the lines are blurred.
 For Facebook and other social media companies, the judgment provides a clearer idea of which data collection and processing responsibilities are theirs alone, and which are shared by third parties.

 "We welcome the clarity that today's decision brings to both websites and providers of plugins and similar tools," said Jack Gilbert, associate general counsel for Facebook.
 "We are carefully reviewing the court's decision and will work closely with our partners to ensure they can continue to benefit from our social plugins and other business tools in full compliance with the law."